Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 This file is uniquely created in the processing workflow described below.
 To create this file from a dataset processed in another workflow, store the bam file and the corresponding .bam.bai index file on the Linux desktop (see [How to use the Linux desktop](#how-to-use-the-linux-desktop)).
-Go to the python folder with the following command: `cd /home/laanlab/satay/Documents/software/python_codes/`.
+Go to the python folder in the Terminal with the following command: `cd /home/laanlab/satay/Documents/software/python_codes/`.
 Run the transposonmapping_satay.py script with the bam file using the command `python3 transposonmapping_satay.py [path]/[filename.bam]` (see [How does it work](#how-does-it-work) for more explanation about the python script).
 If the index file .bam.bai is not present, create this before running the python script.
 The index file can be created using the command `sambamba-0.7.1.-linux-static sort -m 1GB [path]/[filename.bam]`.